Berney Arms

 At one point, Berney Arms supported a small settlement of 11 domestic dwellings and a chapel.

-Also, there was once a waiting shelter at Berney Arms, but when I visited in February 2023, there was no waiting shelter.
+Also, there was once a waiting shelter at Berney Arms, but when I visited in February 2023, this had been demolished.

-The sign at Berney arms once had a ladder and a gas lamp leaning up against the side for staff to light this old lamp at night.
+The sign at Berney Arms also once had a ladder and a gas lamp leaning up against the side for staff to light this old lamp at night.

-The pub has been closed for many years and maybe will reopen.
-However, no one knows as there is only access to the pub via the railway, boat, or a long walk to the public house.
+The pub has been closed for many years and may reopen.
+However, no one knows, as there is only access to the pub via the railway, boat, or a long walk to the pub.

 The windmill at Berney Arms was used to grind cement clinker and was later converted into a drainage mill that closed in 1948

-Berney Arms has three services each way and five on a Sunday in the summer months.
+Berney Arms has three services each way, and five on Sundays in the summer months.

 Not via Reedham and Berney Arms.